 I have always wanted to combine my Artistic and creative skills but had not quite worked out how.
 I loved drawing animals and enjoyed seeing the response people had to my work and I had a passion for design and interiors.
 It was after I produced a couple of illustrations for friends for their wedding stationery that I began to see a few possibilities and ideas began to form.

 I started Brown and Bridge in 2019, a few months before lockdown, which obviously presented a fair few challenges.
 For a while I found myself focusing on my main occupation of teaching, yet all the time I was creating the business in the background and finding my creative voice.
 Slowly things have come together.
-Dealing with changes from the pandemic alongside developing a new business and lifestyle has been equally difficult and exciting and I have found that it has taken a while for me to find my equilibrium.
+Dealing with changes from the pandemic alongside developing a new business and lifestyle has been both difficult and exciting in equal measure.
 I am grateful, however, that this time has enabled me to learn new skills and think about the shape and format I want my work and business to take.

 My Inspiration: